-Given that I have got a bit more time available to me at the moment on evenings and weekends, I thought I would use some of it to write my thoughts on what I have seen recently and how I think recent experience should be shaping our thoughts and actions at this time.
+Given that I have got a bit more time available to me at the moment on evenings and weekends, I thought I would use some of it to write my thoughts on business transformation, what I have seen recently, and how I think recent experience should be shaping our thoughts and actions at this time.

 Responding – how ready were you?

 Naturally, in the first few days and weeks of the pandemic, many businesses who could continue to operate, were focused on enabling their people to do-so.
 VPN’s were hastily set up or capacity was added.
 Collaboration tools like Microsoft Teams were enabled to keep people together in a virtual sense.
 Technical solutions have been used to overcome some significant hurdles.
 This is not technology for the sake of it.
 This is where technology has immense business benefit and it is very rewarding to see.
 IT people up and down the country are some of the unsung heroes of business.
 Once people could work from home, the job is not finished.
 On-going work need to be done to make sure these services are robust and secure.

 Many people have now become used to working from home where only a couple of months ago, it would have been unthinkable.
 It feels like the world has forced businesses and workers to re-think the idea of work being something we do, rather than a place that we go to.
 I understand that this is not the case for all occupations, but it is interesting to see the different ways that people have tried to keep “business as usual” whilst being at home.
 Whilst this has been a huge challenge for some organisations who were less prepared, for others, there has been minimal disruption.

 Thinking now about the future